 Karen Zorn has been President of Longy School of Music of Bard College since 2007.
 With the merger of Longy and Bard College in 2012, she assumed the role of Vice President, Bard College.
-In the six years since her arrival, Zorn has led Longy through a process of radical change unprecedented in its nearly 100-year history.
+Since her arrival, Zorn has led Longy through a process of radical change unprecedented in its 100-year history.
 A fearless educational entrepreneur, she has balanced the budget, boosted enrollment, executed a merger with Bard College and established partnerships with the Los Angeles Philharmonic and FundaMusical of Venezuela (El Sistema) to launch innovative programs of study and community engagement.
-These include the recently launched Take a Stand program and new Master of Arts in Teaching (MAT) in Music education program, based in Los Angeles and soon to expand to the East Coast, as well as teaching by Longy Conservatory students in public schools, community centers, prisons, nursing homes and other external venues where the traditions of music education can contribute to public life.
+These include the Take a Stand program and Master of Arts in Teaching (MAT) in Music education program, based in Los Angeles, as well as teaching by Longy Conservatory students in public schools, community centers, prisons, nursing homes, and other external venues where the traditions of music education can contribute to public life.

 Wayman Chin joined the senior staff in January 2008 as Artistic Advisor to the President.
 A pianist, educator and prominent chamber musician, Chin was appointed Dean of the Conservatory in June 2008.
 In addition to overseeing Academic Affairs, he chairs Longy's Chamber Music program and continues to serve as the President's artistic advisor.
 Chin earned his Bachelor of Music degree with honors from the University of Hartford's Hartt School and a Master of Music degree from Yale University.
 Before joining the Longy faculty in 1994, Wayman taught at the University of Massachusetts at Dartmouth (1988–2008).
 Beyond his international performance career and teaching responsibilities, Chin co-founded the Stamford International Music Festival in Great Britain, at which he teaches and performs every summer.